danielleroj/odessi/README.md

 - [ ] Allow users to save/bookmark destinations for future reference.
 - [ ] Allow users to provide feedback to places they've been for other users to see.
 - [ ] Allow users to view other user's public itineraries.
+- [ ] Add more design and animation.